-- An employer that sponsors a fully insured medical plan and an HRA has no Section 6055 reporting requirement for those employees that elected coverage under both plans.
+- Employers that sponsor a fully insured medical plan and an HRA have no Section 6055 reporting requirement specific to the HRA for employees that elected coverage under both plans.
 If an employee waived coverage under the medical plan but elected the HRA (for example, because they're enrolled in the medical plan of a spouse or domestic partner), the employer has a Section 6055 reporting requirement for the HRA coverage for that employee.
-An employer with fewer than 50 FTEs/equivalents would report the HRA coverage on Form 1095-B, while an employer with 50 or more FTEs/equivalents would report the HRA coverage on Part III of Form 1095-C. - An employer that has a self-insured medical plan and an HRA has a Section 6055 reporting requirement for any employee who elected coverage under either plan.
+Employers with fewer than 50 FTEs/equivalents report the HRA coverage on Form 1095-B, while employers with 50 or more FTEs/equivalents report the HRA coverage on Part III of Form 1095-C. - Employers that sponsor a self-insured (including level-funded) medical plan and an HRA have a Section 6055 reporting requirement for any employee who elected coverage under either plan.
 Obviously, they have a reporting requirement for any employee who elected coverage under the self-insured medical plan.
 They must also remember to report any employee who waived the medical coverage but elected the HRA (for example, because they're enrolled in the medical plan of a spouse or domestic partner).
-An employer with fewer than 50 FTEs (including equivalents) would report the HRA coverage on Form 1095-B, while an employer with 50 or more FTEs (including equivalents) would report the HRA coverage on Part III of Form 1095-C.
+Employers with fewer than 50 FTEs (including equivalents) report the HRA coverage on Form 1095-B, while employers with 50 or more FTEs (including equivalents) report the HRA coverage on Part III of Form 1095-C.